 1. Prioritize cyber security

-Customer data breaches were a hot topic in 2019, affecting even giant corporations with huge cyber security budgets.
-But it’s not just large businesses that are the target of cyber attackers, in fact 43% of all cyber attacks are aimed at small businesses (Verizon’s 2019 Data Breach Investigations Report).
+Customer data breaches were a hot topic in 2020, affecting even giant corporations with huge cybersecurity budgets.
+But it’s not just large businesses that are the target of cyber attackers, in fact 43% of all cyber-attacks are aimed at small businesses (Verizon’s 2019 Data Breach Investigations Report).
 Most of those small businesses that suffered a breach won’t survive – in fact, 60% go out of business within 6 months after an attack, according to the SEC (US Securities and Exchange Commission).

 But it’s not all doom and gloom if you take all the necessary precautions – and it doesn’t need to cost an arm and a leg.